 He had every opportunity to take control of the governments of men at that time.
 He rejected opportunities to become a political leader.
 He refused organized resistance.
 And He taught that His kingdom was not established by any human government.
 If Jesus wasn’t involved in politics, should we be?

 We’re not Democrats, we’re not Republicans, we’re not independents.
 We live our lives in Christ, rooted and built up in Him (Colossians 2:6-7).
 We are to be faithful to God in all we think, say, and do.
 And to put no trust in men, in princes and ruler because there is no help in them (Psalm 146.3; Jeremiah 17:5-7).
 Our focus must be elevated always to the Kingdom of God.
-Our citizenship is in heaven in which we find unity of loyalty, purpose and are perfectly joined together (Colossians 3.1).
+Our citizenship is in heaven in which we find unity of loyalty, and purpose in which we are perfectly joined together (Colossians 3.1).

 So, looking at Christian Nationalism, it seemed to us that a huge part of the appeal of that movement is being part of the cause.
 In a time like today, it gives people a sense of purpose, hope, and identity.
 It provides people a sense of who they are and a sense of feeling important.
 They’re relevant.
 They have a part to play.
 It is their reason for being and that’s a very dangerous place to be.